 - Genetic Engineering

 - Nuclear Power

 - Lending Practices

-As an example if you select gambling as a screen.
-Any company that derives revenue from gambling would be excluded from your portfolio.
+If you select gambling as a screen, any company that derives revenue from gambling would be excluded from your portfolio.

 As an advisor I have different strategies that I like to employ.
 An example of this is the factor strategy, or a sector rotation strategy, or even a mutual fund strategy.
 There are some good mutual fund strategies out there.
 Direct indexing allows us to employ it in a tax efficient, low cost manner.

 A lot of investors have existing portfolios of investments which have a very low-cost basis.
 Which means if we sold them there would be significant capital gains generated.
 They get locked into these positions.
 With direct indexing we can align the current portfolio allocation with the target strategy and either work around those existing positions or sell them in an optimized, tax-efficient manner.